 Non-insurance company liquid assets are generated through borrowings and dividends and returns of capital from insurance subsidiaries and payments for certain services provided from our insurance and non-insurance subsidiaries, which include but are not limited to, executive oversight, treasury, finance, legal, human resources, tax planning, internal audit, financial reporting, information technology, distribution services and investor relations.
-Insurance subsidiaries of Capital from Insurance Company Subsidiaries."
+Insurance subsidiary dividends are subject to local insurance regulatory requirements, as discussed in "- The Company - Capital - Restrictions on Dividends and Returns of Capital from Insurance Company Subsidiaries."
 Liquid assets include cash and cash equivalents, short-term investments and publicly-traded securities excluding assets that are pledged or otherwise committed.
 Assets pledged or otherwise committed include amounts received in connection with derivatives and collateral financing arrangements.